-The Grand County Local Emergency Operations Plan (LEOP) was last updated in 2012 to comply with the current National Response Framework and the Colorado Emergency Operations Plan.
-It is currently undergoing another update as of Nov.
-2019.
+The Grand County Emergency Operations Plan (EOP) was last updated in 2015 to comply with the current National Response Framework and the Colorado Emergency Operations Plan.

-The GC-EOP strives to recognize and respect the statutory authority of the Grand County Government and Elected Offices identified in CRS Title 30.
-The GC-EOP is written from the perspective that all emergencies and disasters begin and end at the Local Government level.
+The EOP strives to recognize and respect the statutory authority of the Grand County Government and Elected Offices identified in CRS Title 30.
+The EOP is written from the perspective that all emergencies and disasters begin and end at the Local Government level.

 The EOP provides a basis for the coordinated planning and management of types of emergencies and disaster events most likely to occur in Grand County and those emergencies and disaster events of “countywide interest”.
 All Elected Offices and County Departments tasked in this plan are responsible for developing and maintaining the standard operating procedures and training necessary for implementing the assigned duties and functions of the EOP.